 The salient points listed below feature in the latest GAIN report on the food processing ingredients sector, collated by the US department of agriculture.

-Accounting for 13.6 per cent of the total EU-15 manufacturing sector in 2002, the EU's food and drink (F&D) industry is still the largest manufacturing sector in the EU.
+Structure Accounting for 13.6 per cent of the total EU-15 manufacturing sector in 2002, the EU's food and drink (F&D) industry is still the largest manufacturing sector in the EU.

 As the demand forfood products is relatively static, the F&D sector's activity is less cyclic and more constant than manufacturing in general.
 The F&D sector is less affected by economic fluctuations than other sectors but also shows more modest growth.